R-TF-015-006 Clinical investigation report

 The Principal Investigator is responsible for reviewing and approving the protocol, signing the Principal Investigator commitment, guaranteeing that the persons involved in the centre will respect the confidentiality of patient information and protect personal data, and reviewing and approving the final study report together with the sponsor.
 All the clinical members of the research team assess the eligibility of the patients in the study, inform and request written informed consent, collect the source data of the study in the clinical record and transfer them to the Data Collection Notebook (DCN) or Data Collection Forms (CRF).

-- Board-certified primary care physicians and dermatologists, regardless of their professional experience.
+- Board-certified primary care physicians and dermatologists, regardless of years of professional experience, without prior regular exposure to the device.

 Statistical Analysis